mkizka/bluesky-pds-railway-template/README.md

 ## How to Create an Account

 There are several ways to create an account on PDS.
+All methods require the following environment variables:

+- `PDS_HOSTNAME` ...
+The value you entered in the template
+- `PDS_ADMIN_PASSWORD` ...
+Automatically generated value after deployment.
+You can check it from "Variables" of PDS on Railway.

 ### Command Line (pdsadmin)

-You can create an account by running the following commands.
-You need the [railway CLI](https://docs.railway.com/guides/cli).
+You can create an account by running the following commands on your local environment.

 ```
 $ git clone https://github.com/bluesky-social/pds
 $ cd pds
 $ vim ./pdsadmin/account.sh # Comment out lines 6 and 7 that reference pds.env
-$ railway link # Select the generated project
-> Select a workspace: your-workspace
-> Select a project: your-project
-> Select an environment: production
-> Select a service: pds
+$ export PDS_HOSTNAME=${PDS_HOSTNAME}
+$ export PDS_ADMIN_PASSWORD=${PDS_ADMIN_PASSWORD}
-$ railway run bash ./pdsadmin/account.sh create
+$ bash ./pdsadmin/account.sh create
 Enter an email address (e.g. alice@example.com): example@example.com
 Enter a handle (e.g. alice.example.com): alice.example.com